sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Incorporated exploration-exploitation strategies such as epsilon-greedy to balance between learning and exploiting learned knowledge.
 - Developed mechanisms to update the agent's policy based on learned Q-values and environmental feedback.

-For comprehensive instructions and setup guidelines, please refer to the [Assignment 5 README](assignment-5/README.md).
+For comprehensive instructions and setup guidelines, please refer to the [Reinforcement Learning (RL) Algorithm, Q Learning README](5-%20Reinforcement%20Learning%20(RL)%20Algorithm/README.md).